-Generally Math-Stat or CIS majors in the College of Administrative Sciences moving from the 130, 131, 132 sequence to the 151, 152, 153, 254 sequence.
+Generally Math-Stat or CIS majors in the College of Business moving from the 130, 131, 132 sequence to the 151, 152, 153, 254 sequence.
 Transfer students are generally not advised to take this course and should consult a math counselor for appropriate placement.

-Calculus with Analytic Geometry, 2nd Edition, Ellis and Gulick, and
+Calculus with Analytic Geometry, 2nd Edition, Edwards and Penney, and

-Fundamentals of Algebra and Trigonometry, 5th Edition, Swokowski.
+Algebra and Trigonometry with Analytic Geometry, 6th Edition, Swokowski.